 - use spices to awaken milk's wholesome properties (cumin, cinnamon, black pepper, ginger) to support the digestive system before digesting dairy products.

-Discussions mainly exist around cow's milk healthy properties.
-There are few continuously disputable claims to cow's milk:
+Discussions mainly exist around cow's milk's healthy properties.
+There are few continuously disputable claims about cow's milk:

 - it contains casein — the protein which is said to be transformed into mucus in our body.
 It is said that casein may provoke the occurrence of rhinitis and improper functioning of the gastrointestinal tract;

 - lactose - one of the complex sugars contained in milk and in all dairy products, which causes intolerance and allergic reactions.
 Intolerance means the inability to digest lactose, often associated with a deficiency of the enzyme lactase, which may impair digestion;

 - doubtful ethics of ordinary cow's milk production: the conditions of cows, supplements, and antibiotics they receive, which are reflected in the quality and nutritional value of milk.

 On the other hand, cow's milk is believed to be a source of essential microelements: calcium and potassium.
 Calcium is one of the most important macronutrients for vital activity of the body.
 It participates in the process of blood coagulation, affects muscle contraction, and regulates the secretion of hormones and neurotransmitters.
 But its main mission is the health of bones and teeth.
 Besides the fact that potassium maintains the acid-base balance of the blood and the body's water balance, it participates in the transmission of nerve impulses and is necessary for protein synthesis.
 It also plays an important role in the expansion of blood vessels and lowering blood pressure.

 - helps to maintain weight and build muscle because of protein;

 - improves bone health due to rich calcium content;

 - reduces the risk of stroke and coronary heart disease.